-Geology and Soils
+Geology and Soils -↓ ↓

-Waste and Resources
+Waste and Resources 4

-Energy No significant imposts
+Energy No significant impacts.

 Landscape and Visual No significant impacts.

 Cultural Heritage

 Air Quality and Noise

-Communities The promotion of sites, projects and infrastructure developments through this policy is designed to be consistent with the overall vision of the Plan and be consistent with the new Principal Policy structure, particularly the Purpose of Place policy.
+Communities × The promotion of sites, projects and infrastructure developments through this policy is designed to be consistent with the overall vision of the Plan and be consistent with the new Principal Policy structure, particularly the Purpose of Place policy.
 As such the proposals identified are consistent with and will have a positive effect on the following SEA objectives HLO2 To promote sustainable communities HLO3 To improve quality of life HLO4 To create a prosperous society where regeneration supports long term sustainable growth HLO5 Protect and enhance green spaces for recreation and biodiversity HLO9 Protect, enhance and create green spaces important for recreation and biodiversity SO2 To ensure development promotes greater social inclusion SO3 To regenerate derelict, vacant and contaminated land and to bring back to commercial, residential and recreational use SO5 To improve accessibility and sustainability of housing development by increasing brownfield development SO7 To create sustainable and safe green spaces SO10 To ensure access to open space and countryside is enhanced to increase mental and physical wellbeing SO11 To improve physical fabric and ongoing management of town centres, suburbs and villages to reverse decline and sustain local communities SO12 To improve poor environments which contribute to ill health SO13 To create vibrant, attractive and functional woodland environments

 Summary This policy will positively affect a number of SEA objectives through the promotion of Town Centres, identification of brownfield regeneration opportunities, new and enhanced environmental projects and designations and new and enhanced infrastructure.
 The Policy has been strengthened with the addition of further site assessment considerations and protections.

-Mitigation None required.
-Mitigation for sites is identified in site assessments.
+Mitigation None required in relation to Policy.
+Mitigation for sites is identified in site assessments in this and previous iterations of the Environmental Report.

+Monitoring Planning Application Monitoring North Lanarkshire Local Development Plan Action Programme Update Land-Use Monitoring